A tree-valued Markov processes associated with an admissible family of branching mechanisms: A general pruning procedure

 Then (a) follows readily.

-{\it Step 2:} For the second and the third assertions, if $\psi_t$ is (sub)critical, then an application of Theorem 1.1 in \cite{ADV10} gives the desired results.
-So we only need to study the super-critical case.
+{\it Step 2:} It remains to study the super-critical case for the second and the third assertions.
 Without loss of generality, we may assume $t=0$.
 From now on we shall assume that $\psi_0$ is super-critical.
-For this proof only, we set We also write $\T_q$ for $\T_q^0$.
+For this proof only, we set for $x\in \T$, $|x|=d^{\T}(\emptyset, x)$.
+We also write $\T_q$ for $\T_q^0$.